<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > Dialog: Gear-Pair |

 There are three tabs in the Gear-Pair dialog.
 Define tabAdjustments tabParameters tab |

-Gear Mesh - see Terminology above oExternal OR oInternal Read-only Gear Center-Distance See also center-distance calculation in Adjustments tab Number-of-Teeth, z1 (Minimum =5) The number of-teeth on the input-gear - called the Driving-Gear Number-of-Teeth, z2 (Minimum = 5) The number of-teeth on the output gear - the Driven-Gear in the Gear-Pair. |
+Gear Mesh - see Terminology above oExternal OR oInternal Read-only Gear Center-Distance See also center-distance calculation in Adjustments tab Number-of-Teeth, z1 (Minimum =5) The number of-teeth on the input-gear - usually the Driving-Gear Number-of-Teeth, z2 (Minimum = 5) The number of-teeth on the output gear - usually the Driven-Gear |

 |

 Gear-Slip (degrees) These parameters rotate Gear 1 and Gear 2 around at the Pin-Joint.
 This parameter rotates the gear teeth.
 It does NOT rotate the Part.
-Top-Tip: To keep the gears in mesh: Gear-Slip 2 = –Z1 ( Z2 × Gear-Slip 1) |
+I have never used this parameter.
+Top-Tip: If you add a Gear-Slip to one Gear, then, to keep the gears in mesh: Gear-Slip 2 = – (# Teeth,z1 / # Teeth, z2) × Gear-Slip 1 E.g.: Gear-Slip 1 = 2 degrees, # Teeth, z1 = 120, # Teeth, z2 = 40.
+Gear-Slip 2 = –(120/40)*2 = –6 degrees. |

 |

-Clearance (move gears apart) This parameter changes the length of the Line-of-Centers that is between the two Gears.
+Clearance (move gears apart) This parameter changes the length of the Line-of-Centers, the center-distance, between the Gears.
 Usually, Clearance is a +ve value for External Gears, and a –ve value for Internal Gears.
 See Notes on recommended backlash.
 An alternative way to change the clearance is to reduce (by machining) the size of the gear-teeth and not to change the center-distance.
 We do not include for you a parameter with this deign option.
 However, it is the standard method to provide backlash in commercial gear-boxes.
-Talk with the machinist.
-Center-Distance Calculation If External Mesh, then center-Distance = Clearance + (Module×(Number-of-Teeth Gear1+Number-of-Teeth Gear2)÷2) If Internal Mesh, then center-Distance = Clearance + (Module×(Number-of-Teeth Gear1+Number-of-Teeth Gear2)÷2) Notes: Recommend Backlash/Clearance. •Minimum: 0.006 × (center-Distance)0.5 •Maximum: 0.024 × (center-Distance)0.5 Also, I have read that: •Minimum normal backlash = 0.03×module + 0.05 mm If the torque reverses each machine cycle, then you should aim for the minimum recommended backlash. |
+Talk with the gear supplier, machinist.
+Center-Distance Calculation If External Mesh, then center-Distance = Clearance + (Module×(Number-of-Teeth Gear1+Number-of-Teeth Gear2)÷2) If Internal Mesh, then center-Distance = Clearance + (Module×(Number-of-Teeth Gear1-Number-of-Teeth Gear2)÷2) Notes: Recommend Backlash / Clearance. •Minimum: 0.006 × (center-distance)0.5 •Maximum: 0.024 × (center-distance)0.5 Also, I have read that: •Minimum normal backlash = 0.03 × module + 0.05 mm If the torque reverses each machine cycle, then you should aim for the minimum recommended backlash. |

-Module , m Module, m is equal to P.C.D (in mm) ∕ Number-of-Teeth.
-If you increase the module, but do not change the number of teeth, then the diameter of the Gears increases.
-The module of the two gears in the Gear-Pair must be equal to each other. |
+Module , m Module, m = P.C.D (in mm) ∕ Number-of-Teeth.
+If you increase module, the diameter of the Gears increases.
+The module of the gears in the Gear-Pair are equal. |

 |